 And while COVID-19 will no-doubt be mentioned here again, you’re really here to read about the manufacturing landscape.
 Yes, some strange issues have caused problems in the manufacturing industry and some others have been solved.

-In the guide that follows, we identified eight issues that manufacturers will face in 2020, and we met with our Vice President and Manufacturing Practice Leader, John Madsen, to get his thoughts on how to handle these issues.
+In this article, we’re sharing 10 challenges that manufacturers still face for the rest of 2020.
+However, we’ll do more than just list them; we’ve asked our Vice President and Manufacturing Practice Leader, John Madsen, to give his thoughts on how to handle these challenges.

-John has worked in the manufacturing industry for over 40 years.
-Before joining the Black Line Group team, he carved his path as a manufacturing business employee, manager, and business owner.
-His first hand knowledge of manufacturing make him uniquely qualified to help manufacturers, whether he’s solving for upcoming changes to the industry or finding qualified R&D Tax Credits in their business.
+John worked in the manufacturing industry for over 40 years before joining the Black Line Group team.
+His first-hand knowledge of manufacturing makes him uniquely qualified to help manufacturers, whether he’s solving industry challenges or finding qualified R&D Tax Credits in their business.

 - Determine Minimum Qualifications.
-Creating a job description that states the minimum qualifications — and posting it early in the selection process — will help candidates understand clear job expectations and allow you to use the criteria to quickly screen candidates during the process.
+Creating a job description that states the minimum qualifications — and posting it early in the selection process — helps candidates understand clear job expectations and allows you to use the criteria to quickly screen candidates.

 - Broaden Your Search.
 Today’s hybrid manufacturing jobs require a variety of skills, so widen your focus to include more than manufacturing graduates or professionals.
 Look for trainable candidates who can learn complex subject matter.

 - Develop a Strategy.
 Business always runs smoother when you have a strategy, and that includes your hiring process.
 Here are some considerations when creating a hiring strategy.

 - Focus on Retention.
 Hiring may be necessary, but it’s even more important to hold on to the employees you already have.
 Consider profit sharing, employee referral programs, and great benefits as retention tools.